Point-to-point race that runs through Arkansas and Mississippi and over the Mississippi River.

 Certifications and Sanctioning

-Elite athletes are welcome to compete.
-Entry fees will be waived for those runners who have recently met the following standards:
+Entry fees for elite athletes will be waived for runners who have recently met the following standards:

 Male - 2:40